ipb-halle/MetFrag/projects/metfragcl/index.md

 </div>
 <p><p>
 <h3>Defining Parameters</h3>
 All input parameters for MetFrag CL are specified in a <span style="font-weight:bold">parameter file</span>, which contains all necessary settings to process a given MS/MS peak list.
 An example parameter file for querying PubChem can be downloaded <a href="https://msbi.ipb-halle.de/~cruttkie/metfrag/example_parameter_file.txt">here</a>, while the corresponding example MS/MS peak list can be downloaded <a href="https://msbi.ipb-halle.de/~cruttkie/metfrag/example_data.txt">here</a>.
-Further example files are given below.
+Further parameter options are given below.
 Note that it is also possible to use the <a href="https://msbi.ipb-halle.de/MetFrag/">MetFrag Web</a> interface to generate parameter files by selecting all desired settings and pressing the "download parameters" button.
 <p>
 The example file (full example printed below) can be viewed using a text editor.
 Lines starting with # are comments and are not used by MetFrag.
 The following headings describe the main groups of parameters.

-<h4>Peak list path</h4>
+<h4>Peak List Path</h4>
 This parameter defines the path to the peak list (MS/MS fragments), which can be a two or three column text file containing m/z in the first column and intensities in the second (and optionally third column, to read files that contain both absolute and relative intensities).
 <div class="code">
  <table>